Moderator: sorry for that

 GRRM: Jon's history will be revealed, yes.

-Didi Chanoch: Leaves more fodder for some of the amazing fan sites you have out there.
+Didi Chanoch: Leaves more fodder for some of the amazing fan sites you have

-Moderator: because we really want to know! we loose sleep thinking about those questions!
+Moderator: because we really want to know! we loose sleep thinking about those

 GRRM: I lose sleep trying to think of answers.